Doctor's Letter For Travelling With Medication

 Doctor's Letter for Travelling with Medication

-A doctor's letter for travelling with medication is a signed document from a GMC-registered doctor confirming your medication has been lawfully prescribed in the UK, listing each medicine by name, dose, and total quantity carried, alongside your travel dates and destination.
-The UK Home Office recommends carrying one for any controlled drug listed under the Misuse of Drugs Regulations 2001 when entering or leaving the UK, and border agencies and airport security widely expect supporting documentation for injectables, sharps, liquid medicines over 100ml, and supplies covering more than 30 days.
+A doctor's letter for travelling with medication confirms that your medicines have been lawfully prescribed in the UK.
+Issued and signed by a GMC-registered doctor, it lists each medication by generic and brand name, dose, frequency, and the total quantity carried, alongside your travel dates and destination country.
+The UK Home Office recommends carrying this letter for any controlled drug classified under Schedule 2, 3, or 4 of the Misuse of Drugs Regulations 2001 when entering or leaving the country.
+UK Border Force, airport security, and overseas customs agencies routinely expect supporting documentation for injectables, sharps, liquid medicines over 100ml, and supplies covering more than 30 days.

 One MedicalCert letter covers your full medication list in a single document.
 Most letters are approved same day or by 9AM the next morning, signed by a GMC-registered UK doctor with a unique QR code for verification at customs.